Hypo-Haus: Building technology

 The from today's perspective outdated and energy-intensive technical building equipment and building technology will be replaced.
 New heating and cooling systems increase operational efficiency and improve comfort for building occupants.
 The new building technology is closely coordinated with the new facade as "Climate skin".

 Updating fire safety concept

 The creation of a new fire protection plan provides an optimization of the escape ways and fire extinguishing.
 Among other things, a staircase-pressure ventilation, and a highly efficient smoke removal is realized in the Tower.

 Rainwater usage

 By installing rainwater tanks, water consumption can be reduced.
 The watering of the plants will be supplied from this reservoir.

 Geothermal energy

 The installation of a fountain cooling enables the use of groundwater as a source of energy and can be realized through the heat exchange principle to reduce the energy consumption for cooling in summer and heating in winter.

 The redevelopment of the northern low-rise building will be undertaken from 2016.

-Other
+In popular culture

-A big picture of this skyscraper can be seen at the inner sleeve of the Time album of the Electric Light Orchestra.
+A photograph of this skyscraper can be seen at the inner sleeve of the album Time by Electric Light Orchestra.
+It also serves as the cover art for Frodus' album Conglomerate International.